dieruiqu/Tanh-x-Verilog/README.md

 the output from the function will be 1.
-Values in range from 0 to 1/32 are in the lineal region, therefore Tanh(x) = x and finally is the hyperbolic region defined between 1/32 <= x < 8 --> This module implements the calculus in the hyperbolic region.
-Because of the Tanh(x) function is a impar function, then: Tanh(-x) = -Tanh(x), so the regions mentioned are aplicables in the negative range of input values.
+Values in range from 0 to 1/32 are in the lineal region, therefore Tanh(x) = x and finally is the hyperbolic region defined between 1/32 <= x < 8 --> This module implement the calculus in the hyperbolic region.
+Because of the Tanh(x) function is a odd function, then: Tanh(-x) = -Tanh(x), so the regions mentioned are aplicables in the negative range of input values.

 The linear and saturation region they don't need be calculated via interpolation,